 A dental emergency can occur anytime anywhere.
-Luckily, at Dr. Pray, DDS, we offer same day emergency dental care.
-If you have a dental problem that is causing you a significant amount of pain, don’t wait.
+Luckily, at Ballston Dental, we offer same day emergency dental care.
+If you have a dental problem that is causing you any pain, don’t wait.
 It can be a sign of a larger dental problem.
 Contact our office as soon as you can so we can tend to your emergency.

 What Qualifies as a Dental Emergency?

 - Knocked-out teeth